High Flow Oxygen Delivery Systems

 2. Does the cost of the device affect the availability for use?

 Specific components make providing high-flow oxygen possible.
-An air-oxygen blender must be present to increase the fiO2 from 21% to 100% without changing the flow rate [1].
-A flow generator that administers flow up to 60 liters per minute is in the device [1].
-There is also a heated humidifier, which keeps the temperature of the gas mixture between 31 to 37 C [1].
-The tubing used is heated, which helps minimize the condensation [1].
+An air-oxygen blender must be present to increase the FiO2 from 21% to 100% without changing the flow rate.
+The device also contains a flow generator that administers flow up to 60 liters per minute.
+A heated humidifier keeps the gas mixture’s temperature between 31 and 37 °C. The tubing used is also heated, which helps minimize condensation (1).

 The nasal prongs used are more comprehensive than those from a low-flow cannula.
-The heating and humidification of the high-flow cannula are thought to increase compliance due to increasing the comfort for the patient [1].
+The heating and humidification of the high-flow cannula are thought to increase compliance by increasing patient comfort.
 As with any therapy, there can be some disadvantages.
-A high-flow nasal cannula can be more expensive than a low-flow delivery device [4].
-This device also requires specialized training and can be complex to set up [1].
-A high-flow nasal cannula is more challenging to transfer a patient on than a standard low-flow nasal cannula [1].
+A high-flow nasal cannula can be more expensive than a low-flow delivery device.
+This device also requires specialized training and can be complex to set up.
+A high-flow nasal cannula is more challenging to transfer a patient on than a standard low-flow nasal cannula (1).

 Ask yourself...